dprojects/Woodworking/Docs/README.md

 > [!TIP]
 > Personally, I prefer to add online links to textures.
 This way, the file size does not increase and there
 > is no need to install additional repositories.
-However, you need to make sure the server supports external linking.
+However, you need to make sure the server supports external linking. <br>
-> Unfortunately, [commons.wikimedia.org](https://commons.wikimedia.org/) has blocked this option,
-> so you will get broken link from there, this is how they support free software.

-**Options:**

-* **show stored textures for all objects:** loads textures for all objects that have texture information saved.

-* **Adjust type:** This is the target attribute of the color structure.
+> Also if you want to use texture from material make sure the URL attribute is not exist or is empty.

+**refresh selection:** allows you to set the objects to which textures will be added.
+By default, loading and setting texture attributes will be for all objects.
+You can also select the objects first and then open this tool, then the selected objects will be loaded automatically.

+**Setting texture attributes:**

+* **First selection:** Allows for better texture matching to the object.
+Available options:
-  * `biggest surface` adjust texture to the biggest surface, but not to edges.
+  * `biggest surface` adjust texture to the biggest surface, but not to edges of the board.
-  * `fit to Cube` adjust texture to edges.
+  * `fit to Cube` adjust texture to edges of the board.
   * `fit to Cylinder` adjust texture to cylinder shapes, like dowels or drill bits.
   * `fit to Sphere` adjust texture to sphere shapes.
   * `auto fit` recognize the object type and try to adjust texture.
   * `glass mirror effect` mirror effect.
-* **Texture URL or local HDD path:** allows you to load a URL link to a texture or from your local disk.
+* **Texture URL or local HDD path:** allows you to store the URL link to a texture or set link to your local disk.
-* **repeat X** allows you to repeat texture along X axis, to create pattern, 1.0 means no repeat.
+* **repeat X:** allows you to repeat texture along X axis, to create pattern, `1.0` means visible once but not repeat.
-* **repeat Y** allows you to repeat texture along Y axis, to create pattern, 1.0 means no repeat.
+* **repeat Y:** allows you to repeat texture along Y axis, to create pattern, `1.0` means visible once but not repeat.
-* **rotation** allows you to rotate texture, to create pattern, 0.0 means no rotate.
+* **repeat Z:** allows you to repeat texture along Y axis, to create pattern, `1.0` means visible once but not repeat.
+* **Rotation X axis:** allows you to store texture rotation coordinate axis value around X coordinate axis.
+The `1.0` value means rotate around X axis and the `0.0` means not rotate around X axis.
+* **Rotation Y axis:** allows you to store texture rotation coordinate axis value around Y coordinate axis.
+The `1.0` value means rotate around Y axis and the `0.0` means not rotate around Y axis.
+* **Rotation Z axis:** allows you to store texture rotation coordinate axis value around Z coordinate axis.
+The `1.0` value means rotate around Z axis and the `0.0` means not rotate around Z axis.
+* **Rotation angle (degrees):** allows you to store texture rotation angle in degrees, more human-readable form than radians.
+* **set texture attributes** allows you to store the values to objects attributes.

+**Live preview:** allows you to choose live preview target and adjust the texture in real-time.
+For example if you set `rotation Z axis` the `-` and `+` buttons will be rotating the texture around `Z` axis with the `Step` measured with degrees.
+If you decide to save the current visible texture state, make sure to press `set texture attributes` button and verify if the object's attributes has been stored.

+**Loading textures:**

 * **set white color** sets the white color for the object to make the texture look better.

-* **Store texture properties for:**
-  * `selected only` this button will save information to the texture only for the currently selected objects.
-  * `all objects` this button will save information to the texture for all objects in the active document.

-* **Refresh texture for:**
-  * `selected only` this button will show the texture only for the currently selected objects.
-  * `all objects` this button will show the texture for all objects in the active document.
+* **show textures:** loads textures for all objects or for selected objects that have texture information saved.

 > [!IMPORTANT]
 > Make sure you have the following option disabled: